transatoshi-mw/grin-web-wallet/README.md

-# MWC Wallet Standalone
+# Grin HTML Wallet Standalone

 ### Description
-The forked Grin web wallet, that consists of just a single HTML file.
+Grin web wallet forked from mwcwallet.com, that consists of just a single HTML file.